Trump plays down legal threat of secret papers recording at Fox News town hall

 While asking also if the ex-president knew who had leaked the recording of the phone call, he questioned: “Do you know anything about this?”

 “No, I don’t know anything about it,” Mr Trump responded.
-“All I know is this: Everything I did was right.
+“All I know is this: everything I did was right.
 We have the Presidential Records Act, which I abided by 100 per cent.”

 He then moved on to attack President Joe Biden, before claiming: “I have the right to declassify as president.”